Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     Indicates constant intra prediction for HEVC encoder.
 Specifies the constrained intra prediction in which intra largest coding unit (LCU) prediction is performed by using residual data and decoded samples of neighboring intra LCU only.
-Setting the value to 1 enables constant intra prediction and setting the value to 0 disables constant intra prediction.
+Setting the woke value to 1 enables constant intra prediction and setting the woke value to 0 disables constant intra prediction.

 ``V4L2_CID_MPEG_VIDEO_HEVC_WAVEFRONT (boolean)``
     Indicates wavefront parallel processing for HEVC encoder.
-Setting it to 0 disables the feature and setting it to 1 enables the wavefront parallel processing.
+Setting it to 0 disables the woke feature and setting it to 1 enables the woke wavefront parallel processing.

 ``V4L2_CID_MPEG_VIDEO_HEVC_GENERAL_PB (boolean)``
-    Setting the value to 1 enables combination of P and B frame for HEVC encoder.
+    Setting the woke value to 1 enables combination of P and B frame for HEVC encoder.

 ``V4L2_CID_MPEG_VIDEO_HEVC_TEMPORAL_ID (boolean)``
-    Indicates temporal identifier for HEVC encoder which is enabled by setting the value to 1.
+    Indicates temporal identifier for HEVC encoder which is enabled by setting the woke value to 1.

 ``V4L2_CID_MPEG_VIDEO_HEVC_STRONG_SMOOTHING (boolean)``
-    Indicates bi-linear interpolation is conditionally used in the intra prediction filtering process in the CVS when set to 1.
-Indicates bi-linear interpolation is not used in the CVS when set to 0.
+    Indicates bi-linear interpolation is conditionally used in the woke intra prediction filtering process in the woke CVS when set to 1.
+Indicates bi-linear interpolation is not used in the woke CVS when set to 0.

 ``V4L2_CID_MPEG_VIDEO_HEVC_MAX_NUM_MERGE_MV_MINUS1 (integer)``
     Indicates maximum number of merge candidate motion vectors.